 What are the best shoes for babies learning how to walk?
 What features should we look for when purchasing shoes for our little people, especially the best shoes for babies learning how to walk?

 Does my baby have to wear shoes then?
 Oops, we might be doing it wrong altogether.
-We are living in Far North Queensland, and Queenslander kids are often walking around on bared feed.
-My first daughter has not worn to many shoes in the first couple of years; it was hard to keep any shoes on her toes.
+We live in Far North Queensland, and Queenslander kids are often walking around on bared feed.
+My first daughter had not worn too many shoes in the first couple of years; it was hard to keep any shoes on her toes.

-Of course, there are occasions babies, and kids have to wear shoes, even in far north Queensland, but walking on bared feet is not a bad thing for children’s development after all.
+Of course, there are occasions babies and kids have to wear shoes, even in far north Queensland, but walking on bare feet is not a bad thing for children’s development.

 Most babies’ or toddlers start walking between 8 months and 18 months of age.
 Of course, there are always exceptions.
-I don’t think it is terrible when they start walking a bit later as the early walker often has regular incidents tripping over their toes.
+I don’t think it is terrible to begin walking a bit later as the early walker often has regular incidents of tripping over their toes.

-My first daughter walked with nine months while my second daughter walked just a couple of weeks before her first birthday.
+My first daughter walked for nine months, while my second daughter walked just a couple of weeks before her first birthday.
 As they are so young but so mobile, they get into everything and climb on everything to quickly change into dangerous situations.

-The first two years your child’s feet will be very flat but whit practising walking the muscles and ligaments in the feet will get stronger over time.
+For the first two years, your child’s feet will be very flat, but whit practising walking, the muscles and ligaments in the feet will strengthen over time.